Cyber Security MSc

 You'll also be assigned an academic member of staff.
 They will be your personal tutor throughout your time with us.
 They can help with academic and personal issues.

-The Cyber Security MSc is hosted by the Secure and Resilient Systems group, with staff members from across the School contributing for specialist topics (Dependability, HCI, Machine Learning, etc).
+The Cyber Security MSc is hosted by the Secure and Resilient Systems group.
+Staff from across the school contribute to specialist topics, including:

 The Degree Programme Director is Dr Essam Ghadafi, a Senior Lecturer in Cyber Security in the School of Computing.
 He has expertise in many areas of cyber security, including: